Yuan-998/yuan-998.github.io/_posts/2023-1-20-Log-Structured-Merge-Tree.md

 </figure>
 Compaction in levelDB is called Major Compaction.
 In levelDB, when the number of SSTable files reaches `4`, major compaction will be carried out.
 In figure 2, the first 3 SSTable files (colored in light blue) in level 0 are compacted with the first SSTable file (colored in green) in level 1 since they share the same key range.
 And then they are split into two SSTable files (colored in yellow).

+### Opereations
+#### Write operation: Put(key, value)
+1. write operation is appended in the log file
+2. Data is written(append) to the Memtable
+3. Memtable <a>&rarr;</a> immutable Memtable when the size of the memtable reaches a configured threshold.
+A new Memtable will be generated.
+4. Compaction: Minor / Major

+#### Read operation: Get(key)
+It goes through Memtable, immutable Memtable, L0, L1 ... in order until the key is found or a null is returned.

+#### Update & delete operations
+Updates are performed by appending a new KV pair

+Deletes are done by appending a key value entry with a "tombstone" written as the value.

+The older values will be garbage collected later.

 ### Questions

 #### How are the files to be compacted decided?